ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

-#### `feeRecipient`
+#### Fee Recipient

 With `allowFeeRecipients` enabled, your validators can specify their addresses to collect fees.
-They need to update their EVM   [chain config](#feerecipient-1) with the following to specify where the fee should be sent to.
+They need to update their EVM   [chain config](#fee-recipient-1) with the following to specify where the fee should be sent to.

 ```json
 {